Genymobile/scrcpy/README.md

    current running app may refuse, if it does support the requested orientation).
- - `--lock-video-orientation` changes the mirroring orientation (the orientation of the video sent from the device to the computer.
+ - `--lock-video-orientation` changes the mirroring orientation (the orientation of the video sent from the device to the computer).
 This affects the recording.
  - `--rotation` (or `Ctrl`+`←`/`Ctrl`+`→`) rotates only the window content.
 This affects only the display, not the recording.